Howdy Hot Chicken

 RESTAURANT BRAND DESIGN GUIDEBOOK

 Our restaurant brand design guidebook is essential in keeping the brand intact.
-We supplied Howdy Hot Chicken with a booklet, including the six-image mood board, the logo, supporting logos, brand colors, and brand fonts.
+We supplied Howdy Hot Chicken with a booklet, including the six-image mood board, the logo, supporting brand icons, brand colors, and brand fonts.

 As this Starter Pack project came to a close, our team began working on the next phase of restaurant branding for Howdy Hot Chicken: the restaurant interior branding.
 We were engaged to ensure that the restaurant’s physical space gave every customer a great big “Howdy!” as they walked through the doors.